Solar vision for dry California farmland

 At peak output, the proposed Westlands Solar Park would generate as much electricity as several big nuclear power plants.

-Unlike some renewable energy projects blocked by objections that they would despoil the landscape, this one has the support of environmentalists.
+Unlike some renewable energy projects that have sparked green-versus-green solar disputes over landscape impacts, this one has the support of environmentalists.

 “It’s about as perfect a place as you’re going to find in the state of California for a solar project like this,” said Carl Zichella, who until late July was the Sierra Club’s Western renewable programs director.
 “There’s virtually zero wildlife impact here because the land has been farmed continuously for such a long time and you have proximity to transmission, infrastructure and markets.”